4 Reasons Why Your Month End Close Process Is Inefficient and How To Improve It

 For many organizations, the month end process is stressful and time-consuming.
 Here are four common challenges that might be preventing your accounting department from operating as a well-oiled machine:

-During month end accountants face strict deadlines, made worse by having to perform repetitive, manual tasks to account for all transactions.
+At month end, accountants face strict deadlines, made worse by having to perform repetitive, manual tasks to account for all transactions.

 Without automated processes, accounting teams spend a lot of time each month entering data and double (and triple) checking for errors in calculations.
 This compounds the stress placed on a swamped accounting team, leading to unwanted errors.